 Noise is measured by sound pressure levels called decibels.
 The A-weighted sound levels (dBA) closely match the human perception of loudness.
 Decibels are measured on a logarithmic scale which means that a small change in the number of decibels results in a huge change in the amount of noise and the potential damage to a person's hearing.

-OSHA 1910.95 sets legal limits on noise exposure in the workplace.
-These limits are based on a worker's time weighted average over an 8 hour day.
+OSHA's Occupational Noise Exposure regulation 1910.95, sets legal limits on noise exposure in the workplace.
+These limits are based on a worker's time-weighted average over an 8 hour day.
 1910.95(c)(1) states that the employer must administer a continuing, effective hearing conservation program whenever manufacturing employee noise exposures equal or exceed an 8-hour time-weighted average sound level (TWA) of 85 decibels measured on the A scale (slow response).

-The best option is to use noise hazard controls to reduce worker exposure to a point where the risk to hearing is eliminated or minimized.
+The best option to reduce worker exposure to a point where the risk to hearing is eliminated or minimized is to use noise hazard controls.
 Even the reduction of a few decibels can improve communication and reduce noise-related annoyance.
 There are three main categories of techniques for reducing worker exposure to noise hazards in a workplace.

 - Choose low-noise tools and machinery